JZSandbox/OWN_CMS/README.md

 This CMS project is currently under development and approximately 60% complete.
 Some features are functional, but the project is still being improved and refined.
 Contributions and feedback are welcome!

-## Main-Features

-- Homepage and product viewing for visitors.
-- User and company registration and login.
-- Admin dashboard for managing users, products, and categories.
-- Product and category management with AJAX support for relationships.
-- Site content management (homepage, about page).
-- Over-category system for advanced categorization.
-- Secure installation process with an auth key requirement.
-- More soon

 ## Requirements